 This program is designed to accommodate the scheduling needs of working professionals.
 Program activities are held on evenings and weekends and are located close to public transportation in the metro DC area.
 All program activities occur in a group setting, and in order to ensure a safe and supportive environment, we limit our program to no more than 10 participants at any given time.

-At this time, we are unable to accommodate individuals who are eating a vegan diet.
+At this time, we are unable to accommodate individuals who are eating a vegan or vegetarian diet.
 Medical documentation may be required for individuals who have food intolerances, allergies, or other dietary restrictions.
 Please contact us before completing other program requirements and we will let you know if the group would meet your individual needs.
 Thank you.

 Before filling out a program interest form, consider whether you are willing and able to meet our program expectations.
 Our clients must commit to:

 - Actively engaging in the program for at least 8 weeks.
 Toward the end of each 8-week commitment, we will ask you whether the program is still serving you well.
 Many of our clients stay in our program for months — until they feel strong enough in their recovery to go without the support we provide.

-- Attending a weekly group meal and weekly therapy group, held together on Sunday evenings from 5PM to 8PM in Arlington, VA (metro-accessible).
-(We will soon be starting a weekday group in Washington, DC!
-Let our team know if you are interested in this group.)
+- Attending a weekly group meal and weekly therapy group, held together on Sunday evenings from 5PM to 8PM in Arlington, VA (metro-accessible) or at our second location in Washington, DC (metro-accessible) on Thursday evenings from 6:15 – 9:15 (this program starts January 2018!)

 - Engaging with a mentor on a weekly basis (this is often reported to be one of the greatest benefits of our program!)

 - Meeting with one of our therapists for a one-hour goal-setting meeting and completing a self-assessment every 8 weeks to help our team understand how to serve you best.